OrderN/CONQUEST-release/docs/input_tags.rst

     Number of iterations stored and mixed during Pulay mixing

     *default*: 5

-SC.ReadAtomicDensityFile (*string*)
-    Filename for radial tables of atomic density (*rarely* used: normally generated from PAOs)

-    default:

-SC.AtomicDensityFlag (*string*)
-    values: pao/read

-    Flag determining how atomic densities should be found

-    *default*: pao

 SC.KerkerPreCondition (*boolean*)
     Flag determining if Kerker precondition is to be used.